 One of them asked me what kind of music that I like.
 I replied that my music runs the gamut from Alabama, ZZ Top, Merle Haggard, The Beatles, The Eagles, Lynard Skynard, Brad Paisley, and many points in between!
 “My music tastes might be called eclectic”, I added!
 He replied that I would most likely enjoy what he was cranking up.
 Well he was right, over the speakers came a little southern rock band from Jacksonville, FL that you all may have heard over the years…….Lynard Skynard singing “Sweet Home Alabama” followed up by “What’s Your Name, Little Girl”!

 As this long, painstaking pre-surgery procedure was culminating and the team was ready to rock and roll, my doctor strolled in and greeted me with this phrase, “Good morning Captain how are you doing?
-We are ready, how about you? ” I replied, obviously in a apprehensive sort of way, that I was indeed ready to get this over.
-The anaesthetist had taken up his position next to my right arm, briefed me on what to expect, and set a mask on my face with the consoling words that this will start to relax you now, Captain.
-He was right I could feel the soothing affects of the anesthesia, along with Lynard Skynard’s tune “Free Byrd” I was fading.
+We are ready, how about you?”
+I replied, obviously in a apprehensive sort of way, that I was indeed ready to get this over.
+The anesthesiologist had taken up his position next to my right arm, briefed me on what to expect, and set a mask on my face with the consoling words that this will start to relax you now, Captain.
+He was right I could feel the soothing affects of the anesthesia, along with Lynard Skynard’s tune “Free Byrd”, I was fading.

 The last thing that I remember were these words from the stereo system:

 If I leave here tomorrow

 For I must be traveling on, now